Skip to main content

 Full Biography

-Victoria Clement is the founder of the consulting firm Central Asian Insights, located in northern Virginia.
-With experience developing, executing, and presenting educational materials to non-profit, academic, diplomatic, and U.S. Department of Defense communities, Clement is a recognized expert on Central Asia.
+Victoria Clement is the Russia Military and Political Strategy Subject Matter Expert at the Brute Krulak Center for Innovation & Future Warfare at Marine Corps University in Quantico, VA and is the founder of the consulting firm Central Asian Insights.
+With experience developing, executing, and presenting educational materials to non-profit, academic, diplomatic, and U.S. Department of Defense communities, Clement is a recognized expert on Russia and Central Asia.
 She has taught at the Naval Postgraduate School, the University of Illinois-Champaign-Urbana, and the U.S. Foreign Service Institute.
 In 2012, she was the U.S. Embassy Policy Specialist in Ashgabat, Turkmenistan.
 Clement has broad experience delivering lectures, presenting at academic conference, talking at think tanks, and appearing before U.S., Turkish, Turkmen, Kazakh, Uzbek, and British government representatives.
-She has written about Central Asia for such outlets as The Diplomat, Kennan Institute, Central Asian Analytical Network, American Foreign Policy Council/Institute for Security & Development Policy, and Atlantic Council.
+She has written for such outlets as The Diplomat, Kennan Institute, Central Asian Analytical Network, American Foreign Policy Council, and Atlantic Council.

 Clement’s book Learning to Become Turkmen: Literacy, Language, and Power, 1914-2014, was the first book in English to be based on research in Turkmenistan’s archives.
 The author of a dozen book chapters, Clement has also published articles in scholarly journals including: Nations and Nationalism, International Journal of the Sociology of Language, and European Education.
 Clement has received awards from the National Endowment for the Humanities, International Research and Exchanges Program (IREX), American Councils for International Education Regional Scholar Exchange Program (ACTR/ACCELS), National Council for East European & Eurasian Research (NCEEER), and the Open Society Institute.